-The DLPC3434 controller is used with DLP230KP (.23 HD) DMD to provide a reliable display solution for many data and video display applications.
+The DLPC34xx controller is used with the DLP230NP (.23 Full HD) DMD to provide a reliable display solution for many data and video display applications.
 The DMDs are spatial light modulators which reflect incoming light from an illumination source to one of two directions, with the primary direction being into a projection or collection optic.
-Each application is derived primarily from the optical architecture of the system and the format of the data coming into the DLPC3434.
-Applications of interest include projection embedded in display devices like smart phones, tablets, cameras, and camcorders.
-Other applications include wearable (near-eye) displays, battery powered mobile accessory, interactive display, low latency gaming display, and digital signage.
+Each application is derived primarily from the optical architecture of the system and the format of the data coming into the controller.